xiyin11/Semi-HFR/README.md

 # Modality-agnostic Augmented Multi-Collaboration Representation for Semi-supervised Heterogeneous Face Recognition

-This repo contains the source code for our ACM MM'23 work **Modality-agnostic Augmented Multi-Collaboration Representation for Semi-supervised Heterogeneous Face Recognition**.
+This repo contains the source code for our ACM MM'23 work **Modality-agnostic Augmented Multi-Collaboration Representation for Semi-supervised Heterogenous Face Recognition**.
 In the following is an instruction to use the code to train and evaluate our model.

 ![farmework](images/faemework.png)